arikrupnik/loose-end/README.md

 I make a new tag (release) when I print a new flying aircraft.
 Release notes summarize changes from previous version and actual experience with them.

+* January 2024: 29mm version using wings and fins from 80mm Freewing F-86
-* October 2020: PLA fuselage, RJ wings, G10 fins
+* October 2022: PLA fuselage, RJ wings, G10 fins
-* April 2020: first flights, PLA fulseage, RJ wings and fins
+* April 2022: first flights, PLA fulseage, RJ wings and fins